Shedit/Blockchain_project/README.md

 (Issue with re-signing a transaction)

 first give this object id 1, then change this object to have id 2, id 1 is discarded forever.  (hope that makes sense)

+### Reflection

+in this Section I have accomplished the following:

+- Created the core wallet class for the cryptocurrency.

+- Developed the cryptographic key pair and public key addressing system.

+- Implementing signature generation and verification to make transactions official.

+- Built the main transaction class - with the output map and input structure.

+- Developed functionality to actually validate transactions.

+- Tied transaction creation with the wallet class.

+- Allowed transactions to be updated with multiple outputs to efficiently use existing objects.

+- Improved the hash function to recognize objects with new properties as changes in incoming data.

+- Covered edges cases with transaction updates to prevent vulnerabilities.

+THis section was the most challenging to keep my head straight, where there was a lot of test and other case I couldn't really wrap my head around and had to investigate further to really grasp the core concepts.
+I learned more about how 'this' works and how to write tests on a deeper level.